sasidhar3993/ExchangeRate/README.md

   ![alt text](data/images/run.png)

 4. The script will:
-  - Fetch historical exchange rate data for the last 30 days.
+  - Fetch historical exchange rate data for the input days in yaml
   - Analyze the data to find:
   - Best conversion ratio and its corresponding date.
   - Worst conversion ratio and its corresponding date.
   - Average conversion ratio.
 - Print out the analysis results.
 ## Script Overview
-- `get_30d_data()`: Fetches historical exchange rate data for the last 30 days.
+- `get_data(conf_path)`: Fetches historical exchange rate data for the number of days mentioned in yaml file.
 - `transform_data(data)`: Transforms the fetched data into a pandas DataFrame and calculates the AUD to NZD conversion ratio.
 - `main()`: Main function that orchestrates the data retrieval, transformation, analysis, and printing.